-First off a ship's power is the foundation for everything you do.
+First off a ship's power is the foundation for everything you do on your ship.
 If you don't have any power, you can do nothing at all.
-Secondly no matter how many gigawatts of power your Warp Core can provide, it's never enough.
-So you have to distribute power to the subsystems of you ship depending on need.
+Secondly no matter how many terragigahugeunit-watts of power your Warp Core can provide, it's never enough.
+So you have to distribute power to the subsystems of your ship depending on need.

-All of the systems on a ships are divided into 4 groups of Subsystems: Weapons, Shields, Engine, and Auxiliary.
-Weapons are thing can do damage are classified as weapons.
-Shield (aka Deflector Shield) is your protection to prevent damage from Weapons.
-Engine is basically how fast you can travel.
-Auxiliary is everything else.
-It's the Deflector/Tractor Beam (push/pull/hold ships), Emitters (which can buff/debuff targets in various ways), Sensors (how well you can sense other ships or prevent them from seeing you), and last but now least Turning Rate (how fast you ships can turn).
-Obviously the more power a subsystem has the better they perform.
-Weapons will do do more damage.
-Shield will regenerate faster.
-Engine allows you to travel faster.
-Auxiliary allow better Buff/Debuff and tighter turning radius.
+All of the systems on a ships are divided into 4 groups of Subsystems: Weapons, Shields, Engine, and Auxiliary Systems.
+Anything that can do direct damage are classified as weapons.
+Shields (aka Deflector Shields) are your main protection to prevent damage from Weapons.
+Engine is basically how fast you can travel and how fast the ship can turn.
+Auxiliary Systems are everything else.
+It's the Deflector/Tractor Beam (push/pull/hold ships), Emitters (which can buff/debuff targets in various ways), Sensors (how well you can sense other ships or prevent them from seeing you).

 How do I manage my ships power?

-You ships power management console is located to the right of the throttle.
+Your ship's power management console is located to the right of the throttle bar at the bottom center of the screen.
 Most of the console is taken up by the power displays for each Subsystem.
-In order, the indicators are for Weapons, Shield, Engine and Auxiliary.
+In order, (in order) the indicators are for Weapons, Shield, Engine and Auxiliary Systems.
 Each indicator shows what the power allocation is set to.
 And also how much actual power actually is in each Subsystem.
 (More on this below)

-At the top of the console there are 4 buttons which represent 4 default power allocations: Attack, Defense, Speed, and Balanced.
-(And for now on I will refer to power distributions at 50/50/50/50 which in order are Weapons, Shields, Engine and Auxiliary).
+At the top of the console there are 4 buttons which represent 4 default power allocations schemes/modes: Attack, Defense, Speed, and Balanced.
+(And from now on I will refer to power distributions as 50/50/50/50 which in order are Weapons, Shields, Engine and Auxiliary).
 Attack profile is for maximum weapon damage and moderate shield regen (100/50/25/25).
 Defense is maximum shield regenerate and moderate weapons damage (50/100/25/25).
-Speed is for maximum speed and moderate turning rate (25/25/100/50).
-Balanced is moderate performance for each Subsystem (50/50/50/50).
+Speed is for maximum speed/turning rate and moderate auxiliary systems (25/25/100/50).
+Balanced is moderate (aka base) performance for each Subsystem (50/50/50/50).

 Custom Power Profiles

-A Starfleet Officer with the right training, the right equipment and/or the ships can get more performance of their Warp Core and Subsystems.
+A Starfleet Officer with the right training, the right equipment and/or the ship can get more power of their Warp Core and Subsystems.
 This means that you can actually go above base power level allocated to a Subsystem.
-You can go above the normal maximum allocation level 100.
+You can even go above the normal maximum allocation level 100.

 A handy chart.